 Just as a nurse’s knowledge and experience will differ from another’s, so too will their lifestyle needs and financial means.
 To cater to these differences, the program has an added element of flexibility in pricing.

 2. Students have opportunities to save on schooling

 Going back to school is a substantial investment—so it’s only natural if you’re looking for ways to save.
 The RN to BSN program at Rasmussen University aims to provide savings in a few ways.
-First, the RN to BSN Get Started Grant provides an opportunity to save up to $8,445 in tuition and fees.1 This grant provides $1,300 toward tuition of the first course in the program as well up to five Credit by Assessment (CBA) attempts at no charge.1 These interactive assessment opportunities can allow you to use your nursing experience to bypass courses covering material you may already be familiar with.
-Successful completion of all five CBA attempts can lead to a savings of up to $7,145.1
+First, the RN to BSN Get Started Grant provides an opportunity to save up to $8,685 in tuition and fees.1 This grant provides $1,340 toward tuition of the first course in the program as well up to five self-directed assessment attempts at no charge.1 These interactive assessment opportunities can allow you to use your nursing experience to bypass courses covering material you may already be familiar with.
+Successful completion of all five self-directed assessment attempts can lead to a savings of up to $6,850.1

 Another avenue for potentially keeping costs down?
 Transfer credits.
 Your job and life experiences matter.
 Past college coursework, military transcripts, course waivers and industry certifications can all be used to maximize your credits—and with this program you have the potential to transfer in up to 134 credits—nearly 75 percent of program requirements.